 How to Adopt

-Fill out an application - this only shows that you are truly interested in adopting a dog - it is not binding.
+1) Fill out an application online.
+Taking this step indicates you are truly interested in adopting a dog.
+It is not binding.

 Do You Have What It Takes?